 Higher starting torque:

-- The starting torque of this motor is very higher which makes it the best choice for heavy loads.
+The starting torque of this motor is very high, which makes it the best choice for heavy loads.

-- In three-phase inductions, motor the starting torque is self-starting while in case of a single-phase induction motor there is no self-starting torque.
-It needs some other devices like starting a winding or capacitor to start its operation.
+In three-phase induction motors, the starting torque is self-starting, while in the case of a single-phase induction motor, there is no self-starting torque.
+It needs some other devices, like a starting winding or a capacitor, to start its operation.

 Durability of the Induction Motor:

-- The additional main benefit of an induction motor is that its strength or durability.
+The additional main benefit of an induction motor is its strength or durability.
 Which marks it the perfect apparatus for countless usages.

 Induction Motor Disadvantage

-- As we know the speed of an induction motor is contingent on the frequency of the AC which energies it, and works at a constant speed till we usage an adjustable frequency driver.
+As we know, the speed of an induction motor is contingent on the frequency of the AC that energizes it, and it works at a constant speed till we use an adjustable frequency driver.

-It is a detailed and comprehensive article about the induction motor, I have explained each everything about the induction motor.
-If you want to know something more about it ask in comments.
-I will explain you more about it.
+It is a detailed and comprehensive article about the induction motor; I have explained everything about the induction motor.
+If you want to know something more about it, ask in comments.
+I will explain to you more about it.
 See you in the next tutorial of the three-phase induction motor.
 Take care until the next tutorial.

 You can also read some related articles to the induction motor.
 That is described here.